 Use of Funds

-State and county governments can use this funding for costs that:
+State and county governments could use this funding for costs that:

-- are necessary expenditures incurred due to the public health emergency with respect to the novel coronavirus disease, COVID-19;
+- were necessary expenditures incurred due to the public health emergency with respect to the novel coronavirus disease, COVID-19;

 - were not accounted for in the budget most recently approved for the state or county government as of the date of enactment; and

 - were incurred from March 1, 2020 to December 31, 2021.